ahaanlimaye/troogle/README.md

 # Troogle
-A CLI (Command Line Interface) available via npm that allows users to interact with a Global Trie Data Structure
+A CLI (Command Line Interface) available via npm as [@ahaanlimaye/troogle](https://www.npmjs.com/package/@ahaanlimaye/troogle) that allows users to interact with a Global Trie Data Structure

 ## What is a Trie?
 A Trie is an efficient re**Trie**val data structure for words.
 This tree structure can search for a word in O(M) time (M being the longest word length).
 [Read more about Tries](https://en.wikipedia.org/wiki/Trie)